jakartaee/jakarta.ee/content/committees/specification/repositories/index.md

 The following GitHub Organizations are used by the Jakarta EE Working Group:

 - [Jakarta Specifications](https://github.com/jakartaee/) \
-Repositories in the `jakarta` organization are associated with a Jakarta Specification project.
+Repositories in the `jakartaee` organization are associated with a Jakarta Specification project.
 Specifically, repositories for Specificaton Documents, APIs, and TCKs.
-No other repositories are allowed in this organization.
+Only repositories owned by Specification Projects are allowed in this organization.
+All repositories owned by Specification Projects must be in the `jakartaee` organization.

 - [Jakarta Working Group](https://github.com/jakartaee-wg/) \
 Repositories in the `jakartaee-wg` organization are for use by the Jakarta EE Working Group.